Bain Capital: 1990s

 In 1994, Bain acquired Totes, a producer of umbrellas and overshoes.
 Three years later, Totes, under Bain's ownership, acquired Isotoner, a producer of leather gloves.

 Bain, together with Thomas H. Lee Partners, acquired Experian, the consumer credit reporting business of TRW Inc., in 1996 for more than $1 billion.
 Formerly known as TRW's Information Systems and Services unit, Experian is one of the leading providers of credit reports on consumers and businesses in the US.
 The company was sold to Great Universal Stores for $1.7 billion just months after being acquired.

-Other notable Bain investments of the late 1990s included Sealy Corporation, the manufacturer of mattresses; Alliance Laundry Systems; Domino's Pizza and Artisan Entertainment.
+Other notable Bain investments of the late 1990s, included Sealy Corporation, the manufacturer of mattresses; Alliance Laundry Systems; Domino's Pizza and Artisan Entertainment.

 Much of the firm's profits was earned from a relatively small number of deals, with Bain Capital's overall success and failure rate being about even.
 One study of 68 deals that Bain Capital made up through the 1990s found that the firm lost money or broke even on 33 of them.
 Another study that looked at the eight-year period following 77 deals during the same time found that in 17 cases the company went bankrupt or out of business, and in 6 cases Bain Capital lost all its investment.
 But 10 deals were very successful and represented 70 percent of the total profits.

 Romney had two diversions from Bain Capital during the first half of the decade.
-From January 1991 to December 1992, Romney served as the CEO of Bain & Company where he led the successful turnaround of the consulting firm (he remained managing general partner of Bain Capital during this time).
+From January 1991 to December 1992, Romney was the CEO of Bain & Company where he led the successful turnaround of the consulting firm (he remained managing general partner of Bain Capital during this time).
 In November 1993, he took a leave of absence for his unsuccessful 1994 run for the U.S. Senate seat from Massachusetts; he returned the day after the election in November 1994.
 During that time, Ampad workers went on strike, and asked Romney to intervene; Bain Capital lawyers asked him not to get involved, although he did meet with the workers to tell them he had no position of active authority in the matter.